vishrutkohli/mailman3/src/mailman/docs/DEVELOP.rst

 ==================

 The following documentation is generated from the internal developer documentation.
 This documentation is also used by the test suite.
+Another good source of architectural information is available in the chapter written by Barry Warsaw for the `Architecture of Open Source Applications`_.

 For now, this will have to suffice as an overview of the Mailman system.